- A spicy pepper known for its basis in the New Orleans world-famous Tabasco Sauce.

-Growing Tabasco Pepper Vegetable Garden Seeds
+Growing Non-GMO Tabasco Hot Pepper Vegetable Seeds

-Tabasco Pepper Growth Habits:
+Harvesting Tabasco Hot Pepper

 Tabasco peppers make a great hot sauce, and this is due to their juicy nature.
 Cook Tabasco peppers in vinegar, salt, and any other flavor enhancers.
 Some ideas include garlic, sugar, carrots, onion, and cilantro.
 Blend up cooked mixture, bottle, and ferment.
 Peppers can also be pickled and jarred to be preserved.